 The committee assumes that the court will give these instructions as part of the instruction at the beginning of the case and that these instructions will be given again before Final Argument.
 When given at the beginning of the case, 202.1 will be used in lieu of 403.1 and these instructions will be followed by the applicable portions of 202.2 through 202.5.
-See Model Instruction No. 1 for a full illustration of anthe instructions to be given given at the beginning and end of the case.
+See Model Instruction No. 1 for a full illustration of an instruction given at the beginning of the case.
 [403.1] Members of the jury, you have now heard and received all of the evidence in this case.
 I am now going to tell you about the rules of law that you must use in reaching your verdict.
 You will recall at the beginning of the case I told you that if, at the end of the case I decided that different law applies, I would tell you so.
-These instructions are the same as the same as what I gave you at the beginning and it is these rules of law that you must now follow.
+These instructions are the same as what I gave you at the beginning and it is these rules of law that you must now follow.
 When I finish telling you about the rules of law, the attorneys will present their final arguments and you will then retire to decide your verdict.

 [403.2] The claims and defenses in this case are as follows.
-John Smith claims that Dilbert Driver was negligent in operation of the hay baler he was driving which caused him harm.
+John Smith claims that Dilbert Driver was negligent in the operation of the hay baler he was driving which caused him harm.
 John Smith also claims that Mishap Manufacturing Company, the manufacturer of the hay baler, and Sharp Sales Company, the seller of the hay baler, were negligent - Mishap in designing and inspecting the hay baler, and Sharp in the manner it inspected it before sale - which caused him to be injured by the hay baler.
 Finally, John Smith also claims that the hay baler designed and manufactured by Mishap and sold by Sharp was defective and that the defect in the hay baler caused him harm.
-John Smith also claims that the hay baler designed by Mishap Manufacturing Co. and sold by Sharp Sales Co. was defective and that the defect in the hay baler caused him harm.
+John Smith also claims that the hay baler the hay baler designed by Mishap Manufacturing Company and sold by Sharp Sales Company was defective and that the defect in the hay baler caused him harm.

-All three defendants All three defendants deny these those claims and also claim that John Smith was himself negligent in the operation of his vehicle, which caused his harm.
+All three defendants deny these claims and also claim that John Smith was himself negligent in the operation of his vehicle, which caused his harm.
+Defendants Mishap Manufacturing Company and Sharp Sales Company also claim that the there was no reasonable alternative design for the steering mechanism of the hay baler and that the benefits of the hay baler outweigh the risks or danger connected with its use.